From authenticity to employability, don't let these myths about online education stop you from studying a degree.

 Some online courses may actually be of a higher standard.
 As all course texts and lectures are digital, it gives tutors the ability to instantly change materials as new research or developments happen.

-Courses at reputable online universities are always accredited; this is something students must check when applying to any further education provider, online or not.
+Courses at reputable online universities are always accredited; this is something students must check when applying to any further education provider, online or otherwise.

-Many of our courses are accredited by professional bodies which means you can be sure your qualification is meeting industry standards, and will be valued by employers globally.
+Many of our courses are accredited by professional bodies which means you can be sure your qualification is meeting industry standards, and will be valued by employers around the world.

 Although your degree will be studied online, you can have as much or as little contact with your tutors as you require.